LudwigVanHarrigan/Allen-Wrench-Sizer/README.md

 3. In a virtual environment, install required Python packages `opencv-python imutils numpy scipy` and any others it yells at you about when you try to run it.
 4. Install `guvcview`.
 Open Guvcview control panel (`guvcview -z`) and import the .gpfl from this repo.
 This will change the camera settings to the ones I used when calibrating it initially.
 5. Run it!
 If you're using Linux, your webcam might be on /dev/video0, /dev/video1, /dev/video2, or any number of other /dev/video*.
 Find in the code where the path to the camera is defined and set it to the Wrench Whisperer's camera.
 6. You may need to recalibrate it.
 In the while(True) that is the main program, there is a print statement `#print(pxAcross)`.
 Uncomment it.
 Probably comment out the other print statement below it.
 Measure allen wrenches of known size, and make an Excel sheet plotting actual size vs pixels across.
 Create a best fit line.
-Insert this equation into the `pxToMM()` function definition.
+Insert the equation for this line into the `pxToMM()` function definition.

 Happy wrench whispering!